 Many cards also include basic travel, theft, and auto rental insurance.

-To learn more about finding the perfect travel credit card, check out this great guide by Nomadic Matt.
+To learn more about finding the perfect travel credit card, here are some of my favorite cards to collect points & miles.

 Protect Your Cash

 Cash is what I use most while traveling internationally because it’s accepted everywhere.
 But the problem with cash is that it’s not traceable, so if it’s stolen you’ll never see it again.
 Taking proper precautions when carrying cash is a must.

 Many travelers hide extra cash inside money belts that are worn under their clothing, but I’ve never been a big fan.
 These removable pouches are uncomfortable and it’s easy to forget them somewhere.